MIRARG20/Alx-Webstack-Portfolio-Project/README.md

 ## Ceila online shop application
 ## Overview

-This project is a comprehensive e-commerce platform built with Flask, SQLAlchemy, and Bootstrap.
+This project is a comprehensive e-commerce platform built with Flask, SQLAlchemy, Html and CSS.
 It allows users to register, login, browse products, add items to cart, view their shopping cart, and place orders.
 Administrators have additional features like adding/editing/deleting products and managing orders.
 This project was developed by:
 - **Amira Ragab** - [amiraragab480@gmail.com](mailto:amiraragab480@gmail.com)